VietDucc/VietDucc/README.md

 # 👋 Hi there, I’m Viet Duc (@VietDucc)

-🎓 I’m a final-year IT student at the University of Information Technology (VNU-HCM), majoring in Computer Networks and Data Communications.
+🎓 I had Bachelor of Computer Networking at the University of Information Technology (VNU-HCM).
-🚀 I love building real-world backend applications and exploring DevOps, SDN, and Cloud Computing.
+🚀 I love building real-world backend applications and exploring DevOps and Cloud Computing.

 ## 👀 Interests
 - Backend development with Java & Spring Boot